-All absences not mentioned above will be counted as unexcused.
+Absences that occur due to a breach of school policy, disobedience to school or parents, or other like reasons will be considered unexcused.
 The student is responsible for mastering the material during the absence but may receive zeros for the work due or completed during the absence.
 This includes homework, in class work, projects, and tests.
+If applicable, disciplinary measures may also be given.